claucece/women-violence-and-technology/README.md

-# Gender-Base violence using technology
+# Gender-Based violence using technology

-This is a repository to list the different organizations that are currently working on understanding how gender-base violence is enhance through the usage of technology.
+This is a repository to list the different organizations that are currently working on understanding how gender-based violence is enhance through the usage of technology.
 It is also a place to list the different studies and research that is already out there.

-This is the first step towards research around gender-base violence, and to the generation of ideas that will help to minimize it and that will help to increase the safety and security of groups targeted by this violence.
+This is the first step towards research around gender-based violence, and to the generation of ideas that will help to minimize it and that will help to increase the safety and security of groups targeted by this violence.